America First Committee: Antisemitism, Lindbergh, and other extremists

 During the period after Nazi Germany and the Soviet Union had signed the Molotov–Ribbentrop non-aggression pact, most American Communists were opposed to the United States entering World War II, and they tried to infiltrate or take over America First.
 After June 1941, when Hitler launched Operation Barbarossa, the invasion of the Soviet Union, they reversed positions and denounced the AFC as a Nazi front, a group infiltrated by German agents.
 Nazis also tried to use the committee.
 The aviator and orator Laura Ingalls' pro-Nazi rhetoric and straight-armed Nazi salutes on her America First speaking tour worried the group's leadership, but they allowed her to continue because of praise from local chapters where she had spoken.
 When Ingalls was arrested in December 1941 and put on trial for being an unregistered Nazi agent, the prosecution revealed that her handler, German diplomat Ulrich Freiherr von Gienanth, had encouraged her to participate in AFC activities.
 In addition to Ingalls, who was convicted, another America First speaker would be convicted for failing to register as a Japanese agent.

 Various historians have described attempts to keep Nazi and fascist sympathizers out of its chapters as not always successful.
 Historian Alexander DeConde wrote, "Most of the America First supporters were middlewestern Republicans who distrusted the President for various reasons, but it was not a purely sectional organization or partisan political movement.
 Thousands of sincere Americans of varied background and from both political parties joined and contributed to it.
 It also attracted support from a number of fringe hate organizations, from anti-Semites, and from Nazi sympathizers.
 This minority support tarnished its reputation."
 Author Max Wallace argues that by the summer of 1941, "extremist elements had successfully hijacked the movement".

 After Pearl Harbor

 After the attack on Pearl Harbor on December 7, AFC canceled a rally with Lindbergh at Boston Garden "in view of recent critical developments," and the organization's leaders announced their support of the war effort.
 Lindbergh gave this rationale:

 With the formal declaration of war against Japan, the organization chose to disband.
-On December 11, the committee leaders met and voted for dissolution, the same day upon which Germany and Italy declared war on the United States.
+On December 11, the committee leaders met and voted for dissolution, the same day upon which Nazi Germany and Fascist Italy declared war on the United States.
 In a statement released to the press, the AFC wrote:

 Once war was declared, the national leaders of the America First Committee supported the United States war effort, with many serving in some capacity.
-Similarly, many of the leaders of local chapters volunteered for service in the armed forces; while a few continued to involve themselves in anti-war actions, they were not many in number.
+Similarly, many of the leaders of local chapters volunteered for service in the U.S. armed forces; a few continued to involve themselves in anti-war actions.